terminalai/CVClassroom/README.md

 Note that cars_annos.mat is unnecessary and can be removed.

+Sources of files in the folder:

-The CSV files of some labels of the dataset were from this link: [https://github.com/BotechEngineering/StanfordCarsDatasetCSV]
+- The CSV files of some labels of the dataset were from this link: [https://github.com/BotechEngineering/StanfordCarsDatasetCSV]

-More labels of cars were downloaded (the file called "cars_test_annos_withlabels (1).mat") from this kaggle link: [https://www.kaggle.com/datasets/abdelrahmant11/standford-cars-dataset-meta]
+- More labels of cars were downloaded (the file called "cars_test_annos_withlabels (1).mat") from this kaggle link: [https://www.kaggle.com/datasets/abdelrahmant11/standford-cars-dataset-meta]

+### Part 2: The Car Connection Picture Dataset (somewhat unlabelled)
+1. Download the zip file of the dataset here: [https://www.kaggle.com/datasets/prondeau/the-car-connection-picture-dataset?resource=download]
+The folder should consist of only .png files
+Name the folder "imgs", and put the "imgs" folder under the car_connection_dataset folder in this repository.